gabbymyers/516X-Project/_posts/2021-11-18-Soil Moisture.md

 comments: true
 ---

-Soil samples were collected roughly every 2 weeks to get 12 soil samples.
+Soil moisture content refers to the moisture in the soil.
+We determine this by collecting a sample from each of our 36 plots at the Northeast Iowa Research Farm.
+The sample is taken back to the lab and the moisture content is determined by weighing the soil before and after drying.
+Soil samples were collected roughly every 2 weeks to get 12 soil samples for each plot.

+## Research Question

+Does treatment have an effect on the soil moisture content?

+More specifically, does the PGC system have the same, higher, or lower soil moisture content than our other treatments?

 ### Data Visualizations